nerkyzas157/Domain-chatbot/README.md

 ### MCP Tools

+MCP was built with stdio transport to minimize response latency with negligible performance costs.
-MCP (Model Context Protocol) tools allow agents to:
+Tools allow agents to:

 * Check if TLDs are supported internally by reading a text file and comparing its content with user inputed TLDs.